Skip to content

 People living in the states can support a romanticized independence, confident that they will not directly experience any of the losses it would entail.

-Back in September of 2022, a news analysis in the wake of Hurricane Fiona urged independence for the U.S. territory.
-Two months later, a Puerto Rican born author described an expansive vision of Puerto Rican independence requiring reparations that “would have to cover many areas, large and small: paying for the repair of the power grid; liquidating $70 billion in debt; undergirding Puerto Rico’s pension funds; and expanding the health-care system.”
+Periodic editorials published stateside by U.S. based writers of Puerto Rican heritage have urged independence for the U.S. territory.
+In 2022, a Puerto Rican born author described in The Atlantic an expansive vision of Puerto Rican independence that would require reparations “to cover many areas, large and small: paying for the repair of the power grid; liquidating $70 billion in debt; undergirding Puerto Rico’s pension funds; and expanding the health-care system.”

-Both writers, neither of whom lives in Puerto Rico, share a common narrative.
-Their position is easy to articulate from the comfort of a home office in a place where democratic freedoms are a given and where access to prized U.S. citizenship is not imminently at risk.
-But it’s a theoretical position for the authors, who have the luxury of taking it from afar.
+This position is easy to articulate from the comfort of a home office in a place where democratic freedoms are a given and where access to prized U.S. citizenship is not imminently at risk.
+But it’s a theoretical position for the author, who has the luxury of taking it from afar.

 “If the people of Puerto Rico want to be independent, that means there is no special treatment and no special benefits,” said Rep. Tom Tiffany (R-WI) in a congressional hearing in 2022.